chukmunnlee/kube-image-bouncer/README.md

 # kube-image-bouncer

-A simple webhook endpoint server that can be used to validate the images being created inside of the kubernetes cluster.
+A simple webhook endpoint server that can be used to validate the images being created inside of the kubernetes cluster (created by kubeadm and tested on version 1.20.0), see the original repo: [kube-image-bouncer](https://github.com/flavio/kube-image-bouncer) for a vanilla implementation.

 It works with two different types of [Kubernetes admission controller](https://kubernetes.io/docs/admin/admission-controllers/):